Houttuynia cordata: Culinary use

 In northeastern India, the leaves are commonly used in salads, salsas, or cooked with other vegetables, and as a garnish over side dishes.
 The tender roots can also be ground into chutneys along with dry meat or fish, chilies, and tamarind.
-It is taken raw as salad and cooked along with fish as fish curry.
-In Japan and Korea, the dried leaves may be used as an herbal tea, which is believed to have healing properties.
+It is used raw as a salad and cooked along with fish as fish curry.
+In Japan and Korea, the dried leaves may be used as an herbal tea.
 It is called dokudami-cha (どくだみ茶) in Japan and eoseongcho cha (어성초차) in Korea.

-In Vietnamese cuisine, plant is called diếp cá, and it is used with grilled meat and noodle salad dishes.
+In Vietnamese cuisine, the plant is called diếp cá and is used with grilled meat and noodle salad dishes.
 Fish mint may be used as a garnish with several Vietnamese dishes, such as gỏi cuốn, stir-fried beef with fish mint salad, and bánh xèo.